 Are you starting the apartment search?
 Overwhelmed with options, feature sets, and amenity lists?
+Looking to compare apartments?
 You’re not alone.
 Most people do not have an effective and systematic strategy for comparing apartments.
-There are five considerations:
+There are five general considerations when comparing apartments:

-There are a myriad of ways that rents are being quoted.
-If you look at rent quotes across different buildings, you will see some rents include all utilities, other only some (i.e. only electric and water), and yet still some rents do not include any utilities.
+Let’s get started.
+There are a myriad of ways that rents can be quoted.
+If you look at rent quotes across different apartment buildings, you will see some rents include all utilities, other quotes include only some (i.e. only electric and water), and yet still some rents do not include any utilities.
 So how do you compare the prices?

-Here is a simple step-by-step process you can use to compare apartment value.
+Here is a simple step-by-step way to compare rents.

 You need to compare apples to apples.
-The best way to do this is to compare rent per month per square foot.
-The formula for this is:
+The best way to do this is to compare ‘rent per month per square foot’.

 Don’t be intimidated.
 This is really quite easy to do.
 We just need to figure out the true net base rent of your apartment (i.e. the cost of your apartment less any utilities).
 Follow these simple steps:

-- Write down the monthly rents and square footage of the units you’d like to compare.
+STEP 1: Write down the monthly rent and square footage of the units you’d like to compare.
+Examples below.

-- Write down the utilities that are included.
+STEP 2: Write down the utilities that are included in each.
 Let’s assume that for West Mill and The Lofts, the utilities are as follows:

 - West Mill – Gas ($100), Electric ($75), Water ($25)